jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 These meetings should be an optional, short meeting scheduled near the end of the day.
 This gives team members a good excuse (socializing with their coworkers) to stop working (which helps with the problem of overwork).
 No one should feel pressure to be at these meetings.

-The conversation may or may not be work.
+The conversation may or may not be work-related.
 Maybe you discuss a language feature someone learned.
 You might talk about a book you started reading.
 It doesn't matter what is discussed; these meetings can help a team get closer and promote more social interaction.

 I've also worked with teams that play games, such as [Jackbox Party Packs](https://jackboxgames.com/project/jbpp3/), through video conferences.

 ### Remote Pair Programming

-[Pair programming](http://c2.com/xp/PairProgramming.html) is a technique that people often employ when working in person.
+[Pair programming](http://c2.com/xp/PairProgramming.html) is a technique that people often employ when working in-person.
 It works even better when remote and helps solve some of the difficulties of working remotely.

 Remote pair programming helps fight the feeling of loneliness and isolation that remote workers feel.
 Remote pairing forces intense interaction between two people.
 It also helps keep the two people focused on work.
 It is easy for a single person to get distracted by browsing Hacker News but much harder for both people to get sucked into it.

-The ideal in-person pair programming setup is when you take a single machine and hook up two large monitors, two keyboards, and two mice to a single computer and then mirror the monitors.
+The ideal in-person pair programming setup is when you take a single computer and hook up two large monitors, two keyboards, and two mice and then mirror the monitors.
 This lets both programmers use their personal keyboard and stare straight ahead at their monitor.

 Remote pair programming is an even better setup.
 One developer, the host, somehow shares their environment with the other developer.
 This can be done through screen sharing using Zoom, Slack, VNC, tmate, or some other way.
 The important part is that both developers can see the code and, if necessary, someway of viewing a UI component.
+They should both be able to edit the code.

 Like the ideal local pair programming environment, each developer uses their personal keyboard, mouse, and monitor.
 Unlike the local pair programming environment, they each also have their own computer.
-This allows one developer look up documentation on their computer while the host developer continues to write code.
+This lets one developer look up documentation on their computer while the host developer continues to write code.
 It also allows the non-host developer to shield the host from distractions like answering questions in the chat room or responding to emails.

 When remote programming it is easier for the non-host developer to stop paying attention.
 It is easier to be rude and not pay attention to your pair when you are not sitting next to them.
 If you notice your pair has zoned out, nicely call them out on it or ask them a question to get them to re-engage.

 ### One-on-ones

 One-on-ones are a useful practice in both a co-located and distributed team.
 For those who aren't familiar with one-on-ones, they are meetings between you and your manager (flip that if you are the manager).
-It should be a regularly scheduled meeting where you discuss higher-level topics than the daily work.
+They should be scheduled regularly and be a time where you discuss higher-level topics than the daily work.
 They are extremely useful for helping you develop professionally and helping a team run smoothly.
 If you currently have one-on-ones and you aren't finding them useful, I'd recommend reading some articles with tips for making them useful.
 Here are a [couple](https://www.themuse.com/advice/how-to-have-oneonones-that-actually-matter) [articles](https://hbr.org/2016/08/how-to-make-your-one-on-ones-with-employees-more-productive) that give some pretty good advice.
 As both a team lead and a team member I've found one-on-ones extremely useful.
 I thought they were even more useful when on a distributed team.

 With a distributed team you lose out on a lot of the body language you can pick up on when in person.
 It is harder to tell when someone is frustrated or when a pair is not working well together.
 Burnout is harder to notice.
 One-on-ones provide a time for that information to come out.